iltommi/qdb-documentation/source/reference/qdb_dbtool.rst

-wrpme database tool
+quasardb database tool
 ******************************

 Introduction
 ============

-The wrpme database tool enables you to analyze, dump, repair and backup the persisted data of a wrpme instance.
+The quasardb database tool enables you to analyze, dump, repair and backup the persisted data of a quasardb instance.

 Parameters reference
 ====================

 Parameters can be supplied in any order and are prefixed with ``--``.
 The arguments format is parameter dependent.

-.. program:: wrpme_db_tool
+.. program:: qdb_dbtool

 .. option:: -h, --help